 In the West Bank we had already been working with five WROs (Family Defense Society, Sawa – Together Today and Tomorrow, Jerusalem Centre for Women, Women Activities Association and Askar Women's Centre) since 2022 to support women who face violence, food insecurity and unemployment in an area of prolonged conflict.
 Since October 7 2023, with increasing violence, raids and restrictions to people’s movements, women and their families have limited access to health and medical facilities, clean water and essential food items.
 So, we’ve pivoted to meet their urgent needs by providing food vouchers, trauma-informed counseling via hotlines, hygiene kits, and other essential items like menstrual supplies, milk and diapers for babies.

 Our partners in the West Bank have shared alarming accounts by Palestinian women who have experienced sexual abuse at the hands of Israeli forces and tell us that the sexual violence has increased since October 7 2023.
-Our hearts go out to the survivors and the families of the victims who are going through unbearable suffering and trauma.

 “Due to the ongoing closures, my husband is unable to work, and the economic situation is dire.
 With children to care for, I'm uncertain about the future and when this crisis will come to an end.
 My fears are overwhelming.”